Maya civilization: Art

 The Maya had a long tradition of mural painting; rich polychrome murals have been excavated at San Bartolo, dating to between 300 and 200 BC.
 Walls were coated with plaster, and polychrome designs were painted onto the smooth finish.
 The majority of such murals have not survived, but Early Classic tombs painted in cream, red, and black have been excavated at Caracol, Río Azul, and Tikal.
 Among the best preserved murals are a full-size series of Late Classic paintings at Bonampak.

 Flint, chert, and obsidian all served utilitarian purposes in Maya culture, but many pieces were finely crafted into forms that were never intended to be used as tools.
 Eccentric flints are among the finest lithic artefacts produced by the ancient Maya.
 They were technically very challenging to produce, requiring considerable skill on the part of the artisan.
 Large obsidian eccentrics can measure over 12 in in length.
 Their actual form varies considerably but they generally depict human, animal and geometric forms associated with Maya religion.
 Eccentric flints show a great variety of forms, such as crescents, crosses, snakes, and scorpions.
 The largest and most elaborate examples display multiple human heads, with minor heads sometimes branching off from larger one.

 Maya textiles are very poorly represented in the archaeological record, although by comparison with other pre-Columbian cultures, such as the Aztecs and the Andean region, it is likely that they were high-value items.
-A few scraps of textile have been recovered by archaeologists, but the best evidence for textile art is where they are represented in other media, such as painted murals or ceramics.
+Scraps of textile have been recovered, but the best evidence for textile art is where they are represented in other media, such as painted murals or ceramics.
 Such secondary representations show the elite of the Maya court adorned with sumptuous cloths, generally these would have been cotton, but jaguar pelts and deer hides are also shown.